 The final potential pollution source that was considered is the biodigester.
 It was initially proposed that the biodigester would use chicken manure as a feedstock, however, concerns arose regarding "digestate" from biodigester potentially leading to nutrient pollution of surface and groundwater bodies if not properly managed (GEOSS, Groundwater Impact Assessment, February 2025).
-Subsequently, the design of the biodigester has been altered whereby the feed stream will be comprised of treated effluent from the WWTW (200m3/day) and cultivated biomass/energy crop (15t/day).
+Subsequently, the design of the biodigester has been altered whereby the feed stream will be comprised of treated effluent from the WWTW (200m/day) and cultivated biomass/energy crop (15t/day).
 Further, organic waste from the site may be used to supplement the feed.
 Treated biosolids from the WWTW may also be used to supplement the feed stream on the condition that they are not tested to be hazardous.
 Potential for groundwater contamination exists during the operation of the biodigester as digestate may leak and be transported to the groundwater.
-Some elements in the digestate have the potential to contaminate groundwater however some studies have concluded that a relatively low potential for groundwater contamination exists for digestate used as fertilizer compared to inorganic fertilisers (GEOSS, Groundwater Impact Assessment, February 2025).
+Some elements in the digestate have the potential for groundwater contamination exists for digestate used as fertilizer compared to inorganic fertilisers (GEOSS, Groundwater Impact Assessment, February 2025).